 The Recovery Plan includes \$1,866,000 to support seniors.
 Low-income and socially vulnerable communities have seen the most severe impacts from the COVID-19 pandemic.
-This funding will be used to provide assistance to seniors including support to coordinate and access available public health services (Project 000097A, 000097B, & 000097C).
+This funding will be used to provide key information to vulnerable groups in the community regarding COVID protection and health screenings (Project 000180).